benschaf/waste-schedule/README.md

 ## User Stories

-View the [user story map](https://github.com/users/benschaf/projects/9/views/2) created for this project using Github Projects.
+Check out the [User Story Map](https://github.com/users/benschaf/projects/9/views/2) created for this project using Github Projects.
 It includes all user stories and makes them easier to manage as they are grouped by Epic and MoSCoW priority.

 ![screenshot](documentation/user-story-map.png)
+⤴️ Screenshot of the User Story Map

 ### MoSCoW Prioritization: Must Have
-Below are the user stories that were prioritized as **Must Have**.
+Listed below are only the user stories that were prioritized as **Must Have**.

 For all user stories, please refer to the [User Story Map](https://github.com/users/benschaf/projects/9/views/2).